 Eligibility for Senior Citizens Saving Schemes

-In order to avail the saving schemes for resident Indians the following conditions need to be met.
+In order to avail this saving scheme for senior citizens, resident Indians have to meet the following key conditions:

 - The scheme is available to any resident individual aged 60 years and above.

-- The scheme is also available for the retired defense personnel irrespective of above mentioned age limits however subject to fulfillment of other terms & conditions.
+- The scheme is also available for the retired defense personnel irrespective of above mentioned age limits subject to fulfillment of other terms & conditions.

 - Also, Hindu Undivided Family members are not entitled to open the account under these rules.

-- The investments made in a Senior Citizen Savings Scheme account are entitled for income tax deduction benefit up to Rs.
-1.5 Lakh under Section 80C of the Indian Income Tax Act, year 1961.
+- Investments made in a Senior Citizen Savings Scheme account qualify for income tax deduction benefit up to Rs.
+1.5 Lakh under Section 80C of the Income Tax Act, 1961.

-- Interest on the SCSS is taxable.
+- Interest on SCSS is fully taxable.
 In case the interest amount earned is more than Rs.
-10,000, Tax Deducted at Source (TDS) shall be applicable to the interest earned.
+50,000 for a fiscal, Tax Deducted at Source (TDS) is applicable to the interest earned.
 This limit for TDS deduction on SCSS investments is applicable from AY 2020-21 onwards.